 The labor market thanks partly to the paid parental leave benefits of Employment Insurance, likewise encourages parents to be parents.
 Canadian children are more likely to grow up in two-parent homes and in homes where at least one parent works part-time to provide home care.

->

-> Canada historically prides itself in being a socially mobile society, where your ability is more important than your race or class you were born into.
-The ideal of equal opportunity is shared throughout Canada.
-Canadians are more likely to express satisfaction with their government’s efforts to give every citizen a fair chance at success, with health care, early childhood education and college accessibility all available.
+Canada historically prides itself in being a socially mobile society, where your ability is more important than your race or class you were born into.
+The idea of equal opportunity is shared throughout Canada.
+Canadians are more likely to express satisfaction with their government’s efforts to give every citizen a fair chance at success, with health care, early childhood education, and college accessibility all available.

->

-> Canada’s middle class is now probably wealthier than its American counterparts, and, indeed now ranks among the world’s richest.
+Canada’s middle class is now probably wealthier than its American counterparts, and, indeed now ranks among the world’s richest.

 - Americans work an average of 4.6 percent more hours than their Canadian counterparts

 - Child mortality rates are lower than those in America

 - On average Canadians live longer than Americans